angular/angular-cli/docs/documentation/build.md

 You can override this with `--vendor-chunk=true`.

-Total bundle sizes with Build Optimizer are smaller if there is no separate vendor chunk because having vendor code in the same chunk as app code makes it possible for Uglify to remove more unused code.
+Total bundle sizes with Build Optimizer are smaller if there is no separate vendor chunk because having vendor code in the same chunk as app code makes it possible for Terser to remove more unused code.

 ### CSS resources